Pitz72/PixelDebhTheGame/README.md

 ![Gameplay Screenshot](gameplay.png) <!-- I can't add an image, but this is a good placeholder -->

 A 2D retro platformer adventure where you control PixelDebh to capture and launch enemies, collect retro items, and clear challenging levels.
-This game is built with React, TypeScript, and TailwindCSS, running in a browser environment.
+This game is built with React, TypeScript, and TailwindCSS, running in a browser environment with a sharp, pixel-perfect aesthetic.

 ## Gameplay